 Welcome to ficonTEC

 NPI (New Product Introduction)

 By actively engaging in international photonics integration initiatives,

 we stay ahead of current technologies and fulfil the requirements of industry

 Assembly, packaging and testing remain the highest cost factors in photonic integrated circuit (PIC) production.
 To address this issue, international collaborations around the globe are actively researching new manufacturing concepts for PIC technology.
 The goal of these projects is to provide industry with the production processes and the standards that will enable manufacturing to progress from the 1000s to the 100s of thousands and millions, from single chip assembly to wafer-level approaches, and where cost/part is the measure for equipment amortization rather than initial capital outlay.

-ficonTEC has consistently retained a unique modular approach to its machine design.
-Flexible and scalable options already enable customized assembly and test solutions suitable for early device development, for new product introduction (NPI), and all the way up to high-volume production facilities – both for contract manufacturing and for in-house R&D and production.
+ficonTEC has consistently retained a unique modular approach to its machine equipment design.
+Flexible and scalable options already enable customized assembly, packaging and test solutions suitable for early device development, for new product introduction (NPI), and all the way up to high-volume production facilities – both for contract manufacturing and for in-house R&D and production.